 The survey results indicate several important findings.
 First, almost two-thirds of students (63.1%) have not settled on their graduating major when they enter the university, and about half (48.9%) do not make their final decision until after their first semester.
 Second, for all marketing department majors, the most important influences for selecting their major are instructors in the major, parents, and other students in the major.
 Specialized marketing majors rate faculty and students as influences significantly higher than do general marketing majors.
 While high school personnel are rated relatively low as influences for all majors, marketing majors rate high school faculty and counselors significantly higher than specialized majors.
 Third, about two-thirds of students in both specialized and general marketing majors have switched from either another business major or a non-business major.
-Interestingly, there is a two-way flow between specialized and marketing majors.
-Fourth, general marketing majors rate their major significantly higher in comparison to specialized marketing majors flexibility, while students with specialized majors rate their major significantly higher than general marketing majors for professional opportunity, culture, and personal interest.
-Fifth, in comparison to general marketing majors, students with specialized majors value access to major-associated student organizations, study abroad programs, a center or specialized lab, and internships significantly higher.
+Interestingly, there is a two-way flow between specialized marketing majors flexibility, while students with specialized majors rate their major significantly higher than general marketing majors for professional opportunity, culture, and personal interest.
+Fifth, in comparison to general marketing majors, students with specialized majors value access to major associated student organizations, study abroad programs, a center or specialized lab, and internships significantly higher.